telerik/reporting-docs/embedding-reports/display-reports-in-applications/windows-forms-application/overview.md

 # Windows Forms Application Overview

-The  purpose of the Windows Forms ReportViewer control is to display Telerik Reports embedded in a WinForms application and allow the user to interact with them.
+The  purpose of the Windows Forms ReportViewer control is to display the report document produced by the report engine embedded in a WinForms application and allow the user to interact with it.

   ![WinForms report Viewer general look](images/WinFormsViewer.png)